-- Check the compatibility of the hydraulic fluids before connecting the machine to the tractor hydraulic system.
-Do not mix any mineral oils with biological oils. - Observe the maximum permissible hydraulic fluid pressure of 200 bars. - Only couple clean hydraulic connectors. - Plug the hydraulic plug(s) into the hydraulic sockets until you can feel the hydraulic plug(s) locking. - Check the coupling points on the hydraulic hose lines, to see if they are sitting correctly and are sealed. - 1.
+- Check the compatibility of the hydraulic fluids before connecting the machine to the tractor hydraulic system. - Do not mix any mineral oils with biological oils. - Observe the maximum permissible hydraulic fluid pressure of 210 bars. - Only couple clean hydraulic connectors. - Slide the hydraulic connector(s) into the hydraulic sockets until they are heard to engage. - Check the coupling points on the hydraulic hose lines, to see if they are sitting correctly and are sealed. - 1.
 Swivel the actuation lever on the control valve on the tractor to float position (neutral position). - 2.
 Clean the hydraulic plugs on the hydraulic hose lines before coupling the hydraulic hose lines with the tractor. - 3.
 Connect the hydraulic hose line(s) to the tractor control unit(s).